bloominstituteoftechnology/ios-build-sprint-project-proposal/README.md

         `< Same link for 1. and will be the same link for 4.
 Sketch>`

     3. Prioritize (5 minutes)
-        1. What features does your #1 customer need most?
+        1. What features does your #1 customer need most? `< The ability to draw whatever they want>`
-        2. Choose 3-5 features that make the core app experience
+        2. Choose 3-5 features that make the core app experience `< 1.
+Being able to insert your own photos 2.
+Being able to Choose stamps/stickers for different creative ideas.
+3. An add text option. >`
         3. Add these features to your `## Top Features` section

     4. Sketch (15 minutes)
         1. Draw a rectangle in the center of a paper
         2. Sketch a rough idea of what buttons, labels, images would be on the screen
         3. Repeat this for 3-5 of your top features
         4. Add annotations to your sketches (i.e.: point out how gesture interactions or animations might work)
         5. Take a photo of each mockup

     5. Share (15 minutes)
         1. Pair up with a fellow student and show them your idea (Screenshare on Zoom)
         2. Take notes and write down any of their ideas